Tutorial | Code Environments (Developer part 3)¶

 There are two main ways to create a code environment:

-Creating a new Python or R environment from scratch and then importing various packages into it;
+• Create a new Python or R environment from scratch and import various packages to it.

 Note